Sam Bullough

 Sam Bullough (1909 - January 1973) was a British trade unionist.

-Bullough was elected as vice-president of the Yorkshire Area of the National Union of Mineworkers in 1954, and then as its president in 1960.
+Bullough was elected vice-president of the Yorkshire Area of the National Union of Mineworkers in 1954, and then became its president in 1960.
 In 1963, he was also elected as national vice-president of the union.

-His unexpected death left the post of president vacant, to be taken by the compensation agent, Arthur Scargill.
+His sudden death left the post of president vacant, to be taken by the compensation agent, Arthur Scargill.